woodruffw/kbs2/README.md

 `kbs2` supports *generators* for producing sensitive values, allowing users to automatically generate passwords and environment variables.

-Generators come in two flavors: "command" generators and "internal" generators.
+Generators come in two flavors: "external" generators and "internal" generators.
 Both are configured as entries in `[[generators]]`.

-The following configures two generators: a "command" generator named "pwgen" that executes `pwgen` to get a new secret, and an "internal" generator named "hexonly" that generates a secret from the configured alphabet and length.
+The following configures two generators: a "external" generator named "pwgen" that executes `pwgen` to get a new secret, and an "internal" generator named "hexonly" that generates a secret from the configured alphabet and length.